 On the flip side, Chronic Hepatitis sufferers experience the following signs or symptoms:

 bruises, weight loss, fluid accumulation in the abdomen area, weakness, jaundice, fatigue, edema, enlargement of the abdomen due to a swollen liver, and bleeding.

 How to test for Hepatitis?

 Neighborhood hospitals and small clinics have hepatitis testing services.
-They are there to help with your condition, and tell you on what to do about your ailment.
+They are there to help with your condition and tell you about what to do about your ailment.
 As soon as you get the results back and they are positive, they will make clear what your options are in terms of the sorts of medical treatments that you will require to undertake.